Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The Falcons have been underdogs by 11 points or more one time this season and have not covered the spread once.

-- Atlanta is 2-3 against the spread and 3-2 overall when the team notches more than 23.0 points.
+- Atlanta is 2-3 against the spread and 3-2 overall when the team scores more than 23.0 points.

 - The Falcons have turned the ball over 18 times, five fewer times than the Buccaneers have forced turnovers (23).